 Learning about the work requirements for SSDI can help you qualify for benefits if you become disabled later in life.
 A well-versed Social Security disability law firm can help you determine your eligibility for benefits and build a strong and compelling claim for benefits on your behalf.

 Individuals must have worked recently for a certain amount of time in jobs which are covered by Social Security in order to qualify for SSDI benefits when they become disabled.
-Work credits accrue from total yearly wages since workers pay for Social Security through taxes.
-People can earn up to four work credits each calendar year.
+Work credits accrue from total yearly wages since workers pay for Social Security through income taxes.
+It’s possible to earn up to four work credits each calendar year.

 Claimants must earn a specific amount of income to qualify for one work credit.
 Although, this amount changes each year.

 To meet SSDI work credit requirements in Buckhead, individuals must typically earn 40 credits to qualify for benefits if they are over age 62.
 They must have received at least 20 of those credits within 10 years of becoming disabled.

 If someone becomes disabled when they are younger, or if they were born before 1929, they may qualify for SSDI benefits with fewer work credit requirements.
 For example, if a person becomes disabled before age 24, they need to have at least six credits – or one and one-half years of work – in the previous three years to qualify for SSDI benefits.